Monday, 22 December 2025

 What is a Spinal Cord Injury?

-It is damage to any part of the spinal cord or nerves at the end of the spinal canal.
+A spinal cord injury (SCI) is damage to any part of the spinal cord or the fragile nerves at the end of the spinal canal.

-- Complete Injury: All feeling and motor control are lost below the injury.
+• Complete Injury: All feeling (sensory) and all ability to control movement (motor function) are lost below the neurological level of the injury.

-- Incomplete Injury: Some motor or sensory function remains below the injury.
+• Incomplete Injury: The cord is only partially compromised.
+Some motor or sensory function remains active below the affected area.

 🚑 EMERGENCY: ACCIDENT PROTOCOL

-If you suspect someone has a back or neck injury:
+If you witness a severe accident and suspect someone has a back or neck injury:

-- DO NOT MOVE THEM.
-Moving them can cause permanent paralysis.
+1. DO NOT MOVE THEM.
+Moving a person with a compromised spine can sever the cord and cause permanent paralysis.

-- Keep the person still.
-Place heavy towels on both sides of the neck to prevent movement until help arrives.
+3. Keep the person completely still.
+Place heavy towels on both sides of the neck to prevent the head from rolling or moving until paramedics arrive.

 Symptoms by Level

-The severity of symptoms depends on the "neurological level" of the injury.
+The severity and type of symptoms depend entirely on the "neurological level" of the injury (where the damage occurred on the spine).

 1. Tetraplegia (Quadriplegia)